Lameguy64/mkpsxiso/README.md

 ## Changelog

 **Version 1.22 (12/4/2018)**
-* Fixed some issues with subheader detection.
+* Fixed issues with subheader detection logic and made it as a warning instead of a critical error.
 * Fixed bug where CD-DA length of possibly being 1 sector larger than it should.
-* Fixed subheader detection logic and made it as a warning instead of a critical error.

 **Version 1.21 (7/8/2018)**
 * Corrected volume size calculation logic when DA audio files are included.
 Also fixed volume size value being 2 sectors larger than it should.